-To help bring down the temperatures, I always try to let people in on this predictable secret – software implementation is not a straight-line to value (or success).
+To help reduce the temperatures, I always try to let people in on this predictable secret – software implementation is not a straight line to value (or success).
 My latest attempt to explain this phenomenon is through three Beatles songs.

 We Can Work it Out